adiastra/Laser-Projector-Controller/README.md

 The delay times for each delay type are configurable at the top of the sketch. note that SHUTTER_DELAY should be the shortest, followed by INTERLOCK_DELAY and BOOT_DELAY should be the longest (all in milliseconds).

-If your show controler closes the shutter during
+If your show controler closes the shutter during the show (for blank periods) you will need to set the SHUTTER_DELAY based on your controllers specs.
+If the SHUTTER_DELAY is low (under 2 seconds) you should NOT use the shutter to control DC power to the lasers as switching the DC power off and on to quickly could damage the lease driver.

 MESSAGE_DELAY can be whatever you want as it only controls how often messages repeat in the serial readout.